Kim E Beazley Lecture Theatre

 Tickets for this lecture are free, but please RSVP to secure your place.

-Murdoch is a truly international, research-led university full of free thinking students.
+Murdoch University is a truly international, research-led university that is home to a community of freethinkers.
 Our leading academics and comprehensive range of flexible undergraduate and postgraduate programs provide an excellent learning experience.